§ 21.7. Temporary practice permits.

 (i) Request verification of licensure from the foreign jurisdiction and retain documentation of the submission of the request to provide to the Board upon request.

 (ii) Request certification of the applicant’s nursing education program from the licensing board or appropriate educational authorities.
-The certification of nursing education must be submitted to the Board in English directly from the appropriate educational authorities.
+The certification of nursing education shall be submitted to the Board in English directly from the appropriate educational authorities.
 The applicant shall retain documentation of the submission of the request to provide to the Board upon request.

 (iv) If the applicant is required to take the licensure examination, submit the licensure examination registration form and fee required to the professional testing organization and retain documentation of the submission of the application to take the examination to provide to the Board upon request.